 IP Allow List: Skip spam filtering for all incoming messages from the source email servers that you specify by IP address or IP address range.
-For more information about how the IP Allow List should fit into your overall safe senders strategy, see Create safe sender lists in EOP.
+For more information on how the IP Allow List should fit into your overall safe senders strategy, see Create safe sender lists in EOP.

 IP Block List: Block all incoming messages from the source email servers that you specify by IP address or IP address range.
 The incoming messages are rejected, are not marked as spam, and no additional filtering occurs.
-For more information about how the IP Block List should fit into your overall blocked senders strategy, see Create block sender lists in EOP.
+For more information on how the IP Block List should fit into your overall blocked senders strategy, see Create block sender lists in EOP.